They began with fast laps of the stadium track at a pace of five minutes per kilometre.

 So I wasnt quite sure what this would mean for my performance on the day – but was keen to find out if the recent higher mileage weeks would be good base, or give me legs to tired to race.

-Neil , Pete, Pete’s mate Rob and Jo.
+The Mount Sinai Striders were out in force today, with: Neil, Pete, Pete’s mate Rob and Jo.
 Neil and Rob not around when we took the mandatory Sinai Striders pre race pic

 This year, wave one was an 0900 flag off, one of the positives of the complaints from local residents after last year was that there was no MC or music at the start of the race, just one guy (not the idiot DJ from 98 FM) talking quietly for a few minutes

 After a short delay, we got started just before 0910.
 I was about 70-80 people from the start and had a solid uneventful first few kilometres.
-I remember last year falling in a effort to overtake a bunch of people too early, this year I was determined to bide my time and go through when the opportunity arose on the trail.
+I remember last year falling in an effort to overtake a bunch of people too early, this year I was determined to bide my time and go through when the opportunity arose on the trail.

 Despite the wet, the trail was (I thought) in very good condition, it’s only really on the section after Holland Road where there are more mountain bikers using the trail to get to Bukit Timah that it churns up a bit.
 The first section even with a few days of rain was really very smooth.
 My preferred puddle technique on a trail is just to run straight through them – they are rarely deeper than a few inches, especially in the middle of a trail.
 This served me well yesterday and I was able to overtake many people as they took uneccesary detours around the edge of the trail.